An Austin, Texas hospital improved the efficiency of its emergency department (ED) by taking inspiration from an unlikely model: the assembly line.

 The 241-bed Brackenridge Hospital, as a Level 1 trauma center, cannot turn any patients away from its ED, but in 2011, "[i]t wasn't sized for the number of patients coming through there," Kristie Loescher, senior lecturer at the McComb School of Business, told Know.

-As a result of the limited space and high patient volume, Brackenridge's ED found itself at high risk for patient satisfaction-related penalties and readmission penalties.
+As a result of the limited space and high patient volume, Brackenridge's ED found itself at high risk for patient satisfaction-re

 Implementing suggestions from Loescher, the hospital applied critical chain theory, which promotes making assembly lines as efficient as possible by identifying the "tightest bottleneck in the chain."
 It then adjusted the other steps in the process accordingly, the article states.